 2. What are some practical challenges that developers might face when integrating healthcare applications with existing systems, and how can these challenges be addressed?

 Practical challenges in integrating healthcare applications with existing systems may include data compatibility issues, interoperability concerns, and the need for seamless communication with electronic health records (EHR) systems.
-Developers can address these challenges by collaborating closely with IT teams, utilizing standardized data formats, and leveraging application programming interfaces (APIs) to facilitate smooth integration.
+Developers can address these challenges by collaborating closely with IT teams, utilizing standardized data formats such as FHIR, and leveraging application programming interfaces (APIs) to facilitate smooth integration.

 3. What are effective methodologies or tools that developers can use to gather and analyze user feedback for continuous improvement after deploying a healthcare application?